Cervical Screening Awareness Myth Busters with Philip Toozs-Hobson, Consultant Gynaecologis | News

 Myth #4 - Abnormal cells mean you have cervical cancer

-Abnormal cells can be healed meaning that if you do get a result that you were hoping to avoid, it does not necessarily mean that you have cervical cancer and our gynaecologists at our Women’s Hospital can help monitor these to track if they do become cancerous and if you require treatment.
+Abnormal cells can be healed, meaning that if you do get a result that you were hoping to avoid, it doesn't necessarily mean that you have cervical cancer and the gynaecologists at our Women’s Hospital can help monitor these to track if they do become cancerous and if you require treatment.

-Treatment early on can help you to cure cervical cancer early on if cells do become cancerous which is why it’s so important for women to use screening as a chance to monitor your sexual health.
+Treatment early on can help you to cure cervical cancer early if cells do become cancerous which is why it’s so important for women to use screening as a chance to monitor their sexual health.

 “Unfortunately, this is not the case.
-The process on average on cancer forming takes several years, however if you have changed sexual partner then there is the potential for new strains of HPV to become inoculated.
+The process, on average, of cancer forming takes several years, however, if you have changed sexual partner then there is the potential for new strains of HPV to become inoculated.
 We are seeing this with many older women who have become divorced and have met new partners.”